odinuv/web/en/apv/walkthrough/templates/index.md

 automatic [boolean conversion](/en/apv/walkthrough/dynamic-page/#boolean-conversions) allows us to do it.

 {: .note}
-You need to convert the entities &lt; and &gt; in the message back to to characters `<` and `>`.
+You need to convert the entities &lt; and &gt; in the message back to the characters `<` and `>`.
 Now Latte does this conversion automatically for you.

 ## Task -- Person Form
 Using templates, create a form like the one below.
-Assume that you have a variable `$person` which contains the default values for form inputs.
+Assume that you have a variable `$person` which contains the default values for the form inputs.
 The `person` variable should be an associative array with keys `id`, `first_name`, `last_name`, `nickname`, `birth_day`, `height`.

 {: .solution}